Growing Cilantro Hydroponically : How Easy is it?

 Low to medium EC, nutrient strength, with a range of about 1.2- 1.8 is ideal.

-The pH of the nutrient solution should be kept within 5.8 to 6.4, as with most other culinary herbs.
+The pH of the water and nutrient solution should be kept within 5.8 to 6.4, as with most other culinary herbs.

 Step by step growing